code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ##

-##[GAS-10]   Use uint256 instead of uint16 in Function parameters AND varibales .
+##    [GAS-10]   Use uint256 instead of uint16 in Function parameters AND varibales .
 So Possible to save 16 gas for every variables and function calls as per remix gas report.

+>  There is 15 instance of this issue:

         2022-11-paraspace/paraspace-core/contracts/protocol/libraries/logic/MarketplaceLogic.sol